 Another primary benefit is shared administrative costs and shared disbursement control.
-Because the investor (Wachovia Securities) and the Trustee (North Side Bank & Trust Co.) are pre-designated when you sign up for the Trust, you incur lower administrative fees while still having the ability to manage the investment of funds.
+Because the investments are pre-designated when you sign up for the Trust, you incur lower administrative fees while still having the ability to manage the investment of funds.

 If a beneficiary receives a monetary endowment as a gift, inheritance, or from a settlement, this gift could result in a loss of governmental benefits.
 If the assets can be shifted into the Trust account, the monies will not be considered as an available asset or as income, and the dependant can reapply for lost benefits.

 Once a disabled individual establishes a NonProfit Pooled Special Needs Trust, the third party administrator, The Center for Special Needs Trust Administration, reviews all disbursement requests for eligibility, payment based on benefit, and state of residency.
-Once The Center authorizes the disbursement requests, the Ohio Charity Foundation acknowledges and signs each disbursement request.
 The Trustee then authorizes the disbursements and sends the requests to the investment firm which issues the check.

 For more information regarding this process, please visit the “Presentations” tab and click on “Disbursement Process”.

-In addition to residual amounts remaining in IBA’s, local councils may deposit to the Diocesan residual sub accounts monetary amounts raised on behalf of any of the identified populations.
-An example would be Measure Up monies from a council being directed to the particular Diocese residual sub account.
-If Santa Maria Council 2898 wanted to donate its Measure Up monies to the Columbus Diocese Residual Sub Account – Mentally Retarded, the Council would designate the particular residual sub account as the payee on the Measure Up Form.
+In addition to residual amounts remaining in IBA’s, any person or charity may deposit to the Diocesan residual sub accounts monetary amounts raised on behalf of any of the identified populations.
+An example would be Measure Up monies from the Knights of Columbus Council being directed to the particular Diocese residual sub account.
+If Santa Maria Council 2898 wanted to donate its Measure Up monies to the Columbus Diocese Residual Sub Account – mentally handicapped, the Council would designate the particular residual sub account as the payee on the Measure Up Form.

-When the Measure Up Program ends and checks are distributed, the State Council would make a check payable to the Columbus Diocese Residual Sub Account – Mentally Retarded for deposit on behalf of Santa Maria Council 2898.
+When the Measure Up Program ends and checks are distributed, the State Council would make a check payable to the Columbus Diocese Residual Sub Account – mentally handicapped for deposit on behalf of Santa Maria Council 2898.

-Presently, the State Council has made contributions of equal amounts to each Diocese Residual Sub Account – Mentally Retarded in the amount of $14,500.00.
+Presently, the Ohio Charity Foundation has made contributions of equal amounts to each Diocese Residual Sub Account – mentally handicapped in the amount of $15,500.00.